Lion-LiHaoyi/Epirus/English.md

 #### Tanks

-Action effect: reduce 1HP to the target, which can break defense and transfer damage
+Effect: reduce 1HP to the target, which can break defense and transfer damage

 Cost: 2Ep